shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ![options menu](media/options-screen.png)

-#### Fact Reset<!-- linebreak -->

-Resets the radio to **default settings**, and reads the CPS VFO A values from the codeplug into the VFO screen.
-Power cycle the radio to apply.

-**The radio can also be set to the default settings by holding the Blue (Function) key while turning on the radio.**

 #### Band Limits<!-- linebreak -->

 This setting controls the frequency band ranges inside which the radio can transmit.